yadav-surendra/cpp_bootcamp/README.md

 this is a complete series of learning c++ to get ready for the DSA challenge.
 In this series, i've solved problems on important topics of C++.
-It will be helpful for someone who is willing to learn c++ from he very begining
+It will be helpful for someone who is willing to learn c++ from the very begining